 Mentoring and Support

-There is a large amount of wider reading that we would recommend for anyone interesting in learning more about collaboration and what makes effective research partnerships.
+There is a large amount of wider reading that we would recommend for anyone interested in learning more about collaboration and what makes effective research partnerships.
 Here are a few online links, books and videos that will be updated periodically.
 If you have any additional suggestions please get in touch!

 - Partnership Brokers Association